xlevel/WeatherNode/README.md

-# WeatherHub
+# WeatherNode
-This is a multi part weather station application aimed at the Raspberry Pi.
-It consits of a node application that reads data from a number of configured sensors and a hub which recieves the data from one or more local or remote nodes, stores the data and allows the user to view it via a web dashboard.
+This a Node JS based Weather Station data node designed to run on a Raspberry Pi.
+Currently it supports a small number of sensors.
+It supports sending data to the [Adafruit IO service](https://io.adafruit.com/) and [MQTT](http://mqtt.org/) (currently in development).

 ## Structure
-### Weather Hub - Currently Not Being Developed

 ### Weather Node